How Many Whole Numbers Are There

 Use Proof by Induction

 Proof by induction is a powerful technique for proving statements about whole numbers.
-It involves two steps: the base case and the inductive step.
+Also, it involves two steps: the base case and the inductive step.
 In the base case, you prove that the statement is true for the smallest whole number (usually 0 or 1).
 In the inductive step, you assume that the statement is true for some arbitrary whole number n and then prove that it is also true for n+1.
 This technique allows you to prove statements that hold for all whole numbers.

-For example, you can use proof by induction to prove that the sum of the first n whole numbers is n(n+1)/2.
+Here's one way to look at it: you can use proof by induction to prove that the sum of the first n whole numbers is n(n+1)/2.
 The base case is n=0, where the sum is 0, which is equal to 0(0+1)/2.
 The inductive step involves assuming that the statement is true for some n and then proving that it is also true for n+1.

 Develop Intuition